Natural stone masonry installation in North Jersey

 How often should stone masonry be maintained?

-Check mortar joints and wall caps at least once a year, ideally in the spring after winter.
+It is a good idea to check mortar joints and wall caps at least once a year, ideally in the spring after winter has passed.
 Repointing mortar joints every 15 to 25 years is normal for most residential walls.
-Ice pushes into small cracks over the winter and widens them.
-Catching damage early and repointing before water gets behind the stone prevents bigger repairs later.
+Ice pushes into small cracks over the winter and widens them, so catching damage early and repointing before water gets behind the stone can prevent bigger repairs later.

 Ready for Your Stone Masonry Project?